thomasp85/transformr/README.md

 ### Paths

 Paths are a lot like polygons, except that they don't *wrap-around*.
 Still, slight differences in how they are tweened exists.
 Chief among these are that the winding order are not changed to minimize the travel-distance, because paths often have an implicit direction and this should not be tampered with.
-Further, when automatic matching paths (that is, `match = FALSE`), paths are matched to minimize the difference in length, not minimizing the pair distance.
-This has been chosen as extreme changes in path length are deemed to be more confusing than long traveling distance.
+Further, when automatic matching paths (that is, `match = FALSE`), paths are matched to minimize the difference in length as well as the pair distance.
 The same interpretation of the `enter`, `exit`, and `match` arguments remain, which can be seen in the two examples below:

 ``` r
 pathplot <- function(data) {